Est.2010

 Another top line of the speech was the Government's £1 billion AI infrastructure plan and a significant investment in ‘human capital’ owing to the new TechFirst programme as follows:

-• 1 million students in secondary school to be given an unprecedented chance to learn and develop their skills in tech and AI
+• 1 million students in secondary school are to be given an unprecedented chance to learn and develop their skills in tech and AI

-• £187 million investment in national skills programme to bring digital skills and AI learning into classrooms and communities
+• £187 million investment in the national skills programme to bring digital skills and AI learning into classrooms and communities

 • 7.5 million UK workers to gain essential AI skills by 2030 through industry partnership as major tech players including NVIDIA, Google and Microsoft back the Government’s skills drive.